-And do you think their outlook on their lives and their futures has improved or diminished?
+So do you think that their outlook on their lives and their futures has improved or diminished?
 Do you think they now have a negative attitude or a positive attitude about their future?
 Do you think they sleep better and feel better?
 Do you think they are still worried when they hear their phone ring?
 Do you think their relationships with their spouses, their family and their friends is now better or worse?

-Are you aware that President Donald Trump has used the liberal bankruptcy laws of our country to file Chapter 11 bankruptcies for some of his businesses on at least 6 occasions?
+Are you aware that Donald Trump has used the liberal bankruptcy laws of our country to file Chapter 11 bankruptcies for some of his businesses on at least 6 occasions?

 I'm guessing that he may have saved billions of dollars (or at least multiple millions).

 So, do you think that you should be afraid to use the laws of this great nation for the purposes for which they were intended?
 Do you feel bad for those multi billion dollar banks and finance companies that have been charging you extremely high interest rates over the years?
 Do you think they feel bad for you?